SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

 \subsubsection{SimBank.}

 SimBank models a bank’s loan application process and has been thoroughly validated.
 The main KPI to optimize is the total profit generated from loans in a test set.
-Among other options, we opt for the following two sequential interventions for this research: \begin{enumerate*} \item \textit{Choose procedure}: decide between a standard or priority procedure \item \textit{Set interest rate}: choose one of 3 possible interest rate levels. \end{enumerate*} The effects of these interventions vary accross clients, making the decisions complex.
+Among other options, we opt for the following two sequential interventions for this research: \begin{enumerate*} \item \textit{Choose procedure}: decide between a standard or priority procedure \item \textit{Set interest rate}: choose one of 3 possible interest rate levels. \end{enumerate*} The effects of these interventions vary across clients, making the decisions complex.
 The two decision points are highly interdependent.
 Selecting a standard procedure reduces costs, but increases the likelihood of a client refusal of the offer in the end.
 This refusal probability directly influences the optimal choice of interest rate, which must balance affordability for the client (to reduce refusals) against profitability (to cover costs, which are higher for priority procedures).
 The first decision thus affects both client refusal and costs, which are critical considerations in the second decision.
-SimBank allows us to vary the level of confounding in the training data by adjusting the \% of confounded data versus full RCT data.
+Note that historically, the second decision point is sometimes (in minority of cases) skipped entirely due to the bank's policy.
+SimBank allows us to vary the level of confounding in the training data by adjusting the \% of confounded data (generated fully under the bank's policy) versus full RCT data (generated by employing a random policy in the decision points).
 As shown in previous studies, higher confounding typically reduces the performance of PresPM methods~\cite{bozorgi2023CI,SimBank}.